nicolenairibm/wxgovernance-incubation/lab205-detached-prompt-monitoring/README.md

 ![Alt text](images/image9.png)

-As shown in the image below, you can managed the detached prompt's lifecycle within the use case, track its metrics there etc. Therefore, watsonx.governance's AI Use Case is able to manage and govern 3rd party models and watsonx.ai models within the same framework and tool.
+As shown in the image below, you can managed the detached prompt's lifecycle within the use case, track its metrics, versioning there etc. Therefore, watsonx.governance's AI Use Case is able to manage and govern 3rd party models and watsonx.ai models within the same framework and tool.
 This is incredibly useful especially if you are including models hosted on different platforms within the same AI use case.

 ![Alt text](images/image11.png)